Stuycs-K/project03-final-10-zhua-yuk/DEVLOG.md

 - merged new signal handling together with subprocess (20 mins)
 - set constants to be as global variables (20 mins)
 - started working with python program for rendering (40 mins)

+### 2024-01-15
+- Worked on setup and rendering programs(20 mins)
+- figured out how to load meshes to voxel and then to data array(40 mins)
+- Started working on interpreter for custom description language to create simulations (65 mins)

 ## Ashley Zhu